splunk/public-o11y-docs/gdi/get-data-in/rum/browser/troubleshooting.rst

 initiator, it is possible that they originate from the RUM instrumentation.
 This is because the instrumentation wraps your application code and is responsible for calling the browser API.
 As a result, your browser developer tools indicate that such events are initiated by the RUM agent.
+For example, the initiator can display as ``SplunkContextManager`` or ``splunk-otel-web.js``.